Introduction

 - Effect: Resistance converts energy, often into heat, and reduces the efficiency of a system.

-For example, in an electrical circuit, resistance is determined by the material's resistivity, length, and cross-sectional area.
+As an example, in an electrical circuit, resistance is determined by the material's resistivity, length, and cross-sectional area.
 The relationship is described by Ohm's Law: V = IR, where V is voltage, I is current, and R is resistance.

 Real Examples

 Resistance manifests in countless real-world scenarios.
+Without this resistance, stopping a moving car would be impossible.
 In mechanical engineering, car brakes rely on friction resistance to slow down vehicles safely.
-Without this resistance, stopping a moving car would be impossible.
 In electronics, resistors are used in nearly every circuit to control current flow and protect sensitive components from damage.

 Even in personal development, resistance can be seen when individuals resist change or new ideas.
 While this can sometimes hinder progress, it can also be a protective mechanism against harmful influences.